 Carondelet High School firmly forbids all students, volunteers, and faculty, and staff members from violating this policy.
 Those found to have engaged in harassment-whether or not such harassment rises to the level of conduct prohibited by law-will be subject to appropriate disciplinary measures including termination (with respect to employees), suspension or expulsion (with respect to students), when merited by the facts.
-If you encounter or know of conduct that constitutes harassment on the basis of race, color, religion, national origin, sex, age, disability, protected activity (i.e., opposition to prohibited discrimination or participation in the statutory process) or any characteristic protected under federal, state, or local law by a student, volunteer, faculty, or staff member, you should report it, without delay, to any of the following persons: Principal, Vice Principal of Student Life, Director of Student Life, or Wellness Counselors.
+If you encounter or know of conduct that constitutes harassment on the basis of race, color, religion, national origin, sex, age, disability, protected activity (i.e., opposition to prohibited discrimination or participation in the statutory process) or any characteristic protected under federal, state, or local law by a student, volunteer, faculty, or staff member, you should report it, without delay, to any of the following persons: Principals, Director of Student Life, or Wellness Counselors.

-Faculty and staff members who are aware of information suggesting that a violation of this policy may have occurred must advise the Principal, Vice Principal of Student Life, Dean of Students, of this information so that an investigation can be conducted.
+Faculty and staff members who are aware of information suggesting that a violation of this policy may have occurred must advise the Principals, Dean of Students, of this information so that an investigation can be conducted.